 - Encourage evidence-based community policies and practices that support reintegration

-We are taking a project-oriented approach to accomplishing our Vision, Mission, and Goals in 2021.
+We are taking a project-oriented approach to accomplishing our Vision, Mission, and Goals.

-Our projects will seek to mitigate the harmful, unintended consequences of registration on registrants and their families.
+Our projects seek to mitigate the harmful, unintended consequences of registration on registrants and their families.

-In the early 2000s, Ohio RSOL (nka OH-RSOL) and its partners were involved with several successful challenges to residency restrictions and the retroactive application of the Adam Walsh Act to persons whose offense occurred prior to 2008.
-Ohio RSOL incorporated in 2016, and began operating under the name “OH-RSOL.”
-The following lists a few of the accomplishments of OH-RSOL:
+In the early 2000s, Ohio RSOL (OHRSOL) and its partners were involved with several successful challenges to residency restrictions and the retroactive application of the Adam Walsh Act to persons whose offense occurred prior to 2008.
+Ohio RSOL incorporated in 2016 and began operating under the name “OH-RSOL” (or OHRSOL).
+Here are some OHRSOL accomplishments:

 - Challenged the adoption of new residency restrictions in Brook Park, Ohio and successfully influenced the City Council to mitigate the severity of the new ordinance.